Failover and Failback for CDP

 - Perform permanent failover

-When you perform permanent failover, you permanently switch from the original VM to a VM replica and use this replica as the original VM.
-You can use this scenario if the original VM and VM replica are located in the same site and are nearly equal in terms of resources.
+When you perform permanent failover, you permanently switch from the source VM to a replica and use this replica as the source VM.
+You can use this scenario if the source VM and replica are located in the same site and are nearly equal in terms of resources.
 Otherwise, perform failback.

 For more information on how permanent failover is performed, see Permanent Failover.